shopware/docs/concepts/framework/system-check.md

 Shopware is composed of many components that work together to provide the full experience.
 A component can be an internal piece of code that achieves a functionality, an external provider, or a plugin.

-Each system checks verify a specific aspect of the system.
-For example, one system check can verify that the database connection is working, another that the payment system is functioning correctly, or that the SMTP server is online.
+Each system check verifies a specific aspect of the system.
+For example, one system check might verify that the database connection is working, another that the payment system is functioning correctly, or that the SMTP server is online.

-And to ensure clear terminology, we have defined the following logical concepts that defines a guideline for a System Check type:
+And to ensure clear terminology, we have defined the following logical concepts that defines a guideline for a System Check type.

+#### Types

 - `Readiness Checks`: Checks that are executed before the system is ready to serve traffic.
 - `Health Checks`: Checks that are executed periodically to ensure the system is healthy.
 Those are usually invoked either manually or by monitoring systems.